bloodbee/website/content/posts/2019-12-16-how-to-easily-deploy-a-nodejs-app-on-digital-ocean.md

 On the second step, you can just click on **skip for now**.

+## Create the droplet

+In your project dashboard, click on **Get Started with a Droplet** button.

+I suggest you to choose theses options :

+* Ubuntu OS.
+* Standard plan at 5$/mo.
+* A datacenter depending on your region.
+* SSH Keys authentification with your newly added ssh key.
+* In **Select additional options **select** User data**

+When you choose User data as an option, Digital Ocean allow to use a cloud script to generate your new droplet.

+I created a little script that allow to generate users, manage ssh keys, daemonize your app and other few things.
+Check it here <https://github.com/bloodbee/cloud-config-scripts-digitalocean/blob/master/webserver/nodejs-app.yml>.

+You can just copy/paste the script and replace keywords `<%...%>` with your own value.

+For `<%DIGITAL_OCEAN_API_KEY%>`, use a new one generated in **MANAGE** then **API**.

+For `<%SSH_PUB_KEY%>`, this is the one you added previously in your account ssh keys.

+For `<%REPOSITORY_GIT_TO_USE%>`, its the url of the git repository you use to version your project (It can be github, gitlab, bitbucket or whatever you prefer to use).

+When everything seems good, you can click on **Create Droplet** button.

 ## Manage your Networking

 On your dashboard, click on **MANAGE** and then **Networking**.